abdullahejazjanjua/ML-4360/README.md

 In this repository, I have collected my solutions to the exercise problems as well as my notes.

-## File structure

-├── exercises
-├── LICENSE
-├── notes
-├── projects
-└── README.md
-## Projects
-I will add per-lecture some small projects, where I implement systems from scratch to better understand them or play around with existing systems.

 ## Assignments
 You can find assignments [here](https://drive.google.com/drive/folders/17YkOlItn9PycNb5bT_O4nVlavlX0_VKQ).
 Each assignment is uploaded as a `.zip` file.